aaugustin/mtefd/multiple-template-engines.rst

 Settings
 --------

-Currently, Django provides six settings to configure its template engine:
+Currently Django provides six settings to configure its template engine:

 * ``ALLOWED_INCLUDE_ROOTS`` is an artifact of the ``{% ssi %}`` tag which
   should be uncommon in modern Django projects.